 Overview-Our hull and machinery and excess liability insurance program is comprised of commercial market and captive insurance policies that we renew annually on May 1.
 We periodically evaluate our insurance limits and self-insured retentions.
 At December 31, 2015, the insured value of our drilling rig fleet was approximately \$20.4 billion, excluding our rigs under construction.
-Additionally, we maintain various other commercial lines of insurance coverage for loss of revenues or for losses resulting from physical damage to our fleet caused by named windstorms in the U.S. Gulf of Mexico, including liability for wreck removal costs.
+Additionally, we maintain various other commercial lines of insurance covering the business.
+We generally do not carry commercial market insurance coverage for loss of revenues or for losses resulting from physical damage to our fleet caused by named windstorms in the U.S. Gulf of Mexico, including liability for wreck removal costs.